rserran/pysheeet/docs/notes/pytorch/slurm.rst

 Slurm
 =====

-Slurm (Simple Linux Utility for Resource Management) is an open-source job scheduling and workload management system widely used in high-performance computing (HPC) clusters.
+Slurm is an open-source job scheduling and workload management system widely used in high-performance computing (HPC) clusters.
 It is designed to efficiently allocate resources, manage queues, and dispatch jobs across large numbers of compute nodes.
 For example, machine learning engineers can use Slurm to launch distributed training jobs for large language models (LLMs) sharded across multiple nodes.

 Compared to systems like Kubernetes—which often requires additional components such as Kubeflow for ML workload scheduling—Slurm provides a simpler, HPC-focused